 This is where you get to use your creative side.
-You get to try different things, make creative decisions on what you think would appeal to your target audience, even get funky with the images you create/use.
-As an artist and a business owner, this part of the marketing world is your oyster.
-So, bon appetit!
+You get to try different things, make creative decisions on what you think would appeal to your target audience, even get creative with the images you use.
+As an artist and a business owner, this part of marketing strategy is left to your creative genius.